GoekeLab/sg-nex-data/docs/SG-NEx_blow5_conversion_tutorial.md

-# **Converting G-NEx samples to BLOW5**
+# **Converting SG-NEx samples to BLOW5**

-In this tutorial, we will convert a SG-NEx sample to S/BLOW5 format.
+In this tutorial, we will convert a SG-NEx sample to BLOW5 format.
 We will be using a Nanopore direct RNA-Sequencing sample, one replicate from the K562 cell line.

 ## **Content**